g2nb/jupyter-wysiwyg/README.md

 This is an nbextension that enables WYSIWYG editing functionality for HTML/Markdown cells in Jupyter.

-> ***NOTE:*** Currently the automated install through PIP does not work properly.
-There is an issue with maximum subdirectory depth
-> that our dependency on CKEditor does not play nicely with.
-We are working on resolving the issue, but until it is resolved, installing this nbextension will have to be performed manually.

 ## Installing

 This extension can be installed through PIP.